backend-development/backend-development-textbook/source/rails_database_and_model.md

 Tweet.limit(3)
 Tweet.order(:zombie)
 Tweet.select(:created_at, :zombie, :status)
-Tweet.where("created_at > '2020-10-01'").
+Tweet.where("created_at > '2023-10-21'").
   where(zombie: 'Ash').
   order(:zombie).limit(3)
 ```

-(Normally the dot is placed in front of the method when chaining.
+For the last three lines: Normally the dot is placed in front of the method when chaining.
 Here
 it is placed at the end, to enable copy-and-paste to the Rails console)

 §